 These are what he calls “the triple of opacity”:

 - The illusion of understanding: we think we know what’s going on but the world is more complex (and random) than we realize

-- The retrospective distortion: we only see events after they happened, and they seem clrearer and more organized than they actually are.
-Our mind “explains” and make connection of events that are actually random.
+- The retrospective distortion: we only see events after they happened, and they seem clearer and more organized than they actually are.
+Our mind “explains” and connects events that are actually random.

 - The overvaluation of factual information: especially at the hands of authoritative and learned people, who think they have the tools to make connections and predictions.
 Even more dangerous, because “the more intelligent the person, the better sounding the explanation”